ruizca/pyGMCALab/README.md

 For all these algorithms, we strongly advise the interested user to have a close look at the jupyter notebooks, which are provided in ./pyGMCA/scripts

 ***

+### Installation
+The C++ Boost library and its python module need to be installed in the system.
+In Ubuntu 20 this is done as following:

+    > sudo apt install libboost libboost-python1.71-dev libboost-python1.71.0

+For installing pyGMCALab, clone or download this repository and go to the pyGMCALab directory:

+    > cd redwave_toolbox/pyredwave
+    > python setup.py install

+    > cd ../..
+    > cd cxxStarlet/pyStarlet
+    > python setup.py install

+    > cd ../..
+    > cd pyGMCA
+    > python setup.py install

 ### The GMCA algorithm (Generalized Morphological Component Analysis)
 It tackles sparse blind source separation (BSS) problems of the form: